Jamie Callahan: New York Mets

 On July 31, 2017, the New York Mets acquired Callahan, Stephen Nogosek, and Gerson Bautista in exchange for Addison Reed.
 New York assigned him to the Las Vegas 51s.
 The Mets promoted Callahan to the major leagues on September 1.
 In 41 relief appearances between Portland, Pawtucket, and Las Vegas prior to his promotion he was 6–3 with a 2.94 ERA.
 He made his Major League debut on September 2 against the Houston Astros at Minute Maid Park.

 Callahan was assigned to Las Vegas to begin the 2018 season.
 He was placed on the disabled list in April and he underwent shoulder surgery in June, thus ending his season.
-He elected free agency on November 3, 2018.
+He elected free agency on November 2, 2018.

 San Francisco Giants

-On December 28, 2018, Callahan signed a minor-league deal with the San Francisco Giants that included an invitation to spring training.
+On December 28, 2018, Callahan signed a minor league contract with the San Francisco Giants that included an invitation to spring training.
+He split the 2019 campaign between the rookie–level Arizona League Giants, High–A San Jose Giants, Double–A Richmond Flying Squirrels, Triple–A Sacramento River Cats.
+In 22 appearances split between the four affiliates, Callahan accumulated a 5.01 ERA with 30 strikeouts and 4 saves across 23 1/3 innings pitched.
+He elected free agency following the season on November 4, 2019.

-Callahan was released by the Giants in March 2020.

 Chicago Dogs

 On June 17, 2020, Callahan signed with the Chicago Dogs of the American Association.
-He was released on August 24, 2020.
-He struggled in 4 games going 0–1 with an 8.10 era and 2 strikeouts in 3.1 innings.
+He struggled in 4 games, going 0–1 with an 8.10 ERA and two strikeouts in 3 1/3 innings.
+Callahan was released by the Dogs on August 24.

 Gastonia Honey Hunters

 On May 21, 2021, Callahan signed with the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
-He became a free agent following the season.
-He struggled in 26 games going 2–0 with a 7.04 era and 25 strikeouts in 23 innings.
+In 26 games for Gastonia, he logged a 2–0 record and 7.04 ERA with 25 strikeouts over 23 innings of work.
+Callahan became a free agent following the season.

 Wild Health Genomes

 On April 26, 2022, Callahan signed with the Wild Health Genomes of the Atlantic League of Professional Baseball.
-He appeared in 9 games going 1–0 with a 1.08 ERA and 7 strikeouts in 8.1 innings.
+He appeared in 9 games going 1–0 with a 1.08 ERA and 7 strikeouts in 8 1/3 innings.
+Callahan became a free agent following the season.